(Visited 3,139 times, 1 visits today)

 Shopping.
 Treasure Island, which bills itself as “America’s most European supermarket,” is a few blocks northeast of the building.

 Whole foods recently opened a few blocks northwest of the building.

 An open-until-midnight Walgreen’s Pharmacy is a block north of Cityfront Place.

 Michigan Avenue’s Magnificent Mile shops begin 4 blocks northwest of the building.

 There are literally 100s of dining and nightlife options within blocks of Cityfront Place.

 If you’re not a hotel-food snob the huge Sheraton Hotel, next door to Cityfront Place, has dining options from steak to burgers to breakfasts.
-A Loews Hotel with additional dining options will be opening across the street in the 435 North Park tower that’s currently under construction.
+A Loews Hotel with additional dining options is open across the street in the North Water tower.
 Your best bet for Sunday brunch, if you don’t mind a wait, is Yolk, a few short blocks directly north.